metabase/metabase/docs/embedding/sdk/questions.md

 ## Embedding the query builder

-With the `CreateQuestion` component, you can embed the query builder without a pre-defined question.
+You can embed the query builder without a pre-defined question by using the `InteractiveQuestion` component without the `questionId`.

 ```tsx
 import React from "react";